tylergneill/pramana-nlp/README.md

 # pramana-nlp

 A corpus of Sanskrit pramāṇa texts ready for use in NLP applications, along with data and results for an experiment in LDA topic modeling.
-See also corresponding paper to be presented at the [6th ISCLS](https://iscls.github.io).
+See also the corresponding [paper](https://www.aclweb.org/anthology/W19-7505/) presented at the [6th ISCLS](https://iscls.github.io).

 The folder numbering suggests a linear order for understanding the corpus-building and modeling processes.